 Scott R. Pancoast

-Mr. Pancoast has served as the President and Chief Executive Officer of Lpath since March 2005 and as a Director of Lpath since 1998.
-Prior to joining Lpath, from 1994 to 2005, Mr. Pancoast was the Executive Vice President of Western States Investment Corporation (WSIC), a private San Diego venture capital fund.
-He has served as the CEO or interim CEO for six start-up companies, and has been a member of the boards of directors for over 15 companies, including two public companies.
-Mr. Pancoast previously served on the board of directors of iVOW, Inc., a publicly traded company.
-From 1986 to 1994, Mr. Pancoast was with National Sanitary Supply Company, where he was a member of the Board of Directors and served in various management positions, including Senior Vice President—Operations and Chief Financial Officer.
-He is a graduate of the Harvard Business School and the University of Virginia.
+Mr. Pancoast has been CEO & Founder of Zylö Therapeutics since 2017.
+Previously, he was with biotech startup Lpath, Inc., where he served on the board from 1998 through 2014 and served as President and CEO from 2004 through 2014, taking it public in late 2005 [Nasdaq:LPTN].
+Prior to joining Lpath, from 1994 to 2004, Mr. Pancoast was the Executive Vice President of venture-capital investor Western States Investment Corporation (WSIC), where he served as Executive Chairman for several established companies and invested—on WSIC’s behalf—in over a dozen technology start-ups.
+He has served as the CEO or interim CEO for eight start-up companies and has been a board member for over 15 companies, including four public ones.
+He earned an MBA from Harvard and a B.A. (economics) from the University of Virginia.
 Mr. Pancoast’s qualifications to sit on our Board include his experience as a venture capitalist and business leader, his current and past service as a DermTech board member, and his current and past service as a board member for public and private companies.

 Gene Salkind, M.D.

 Dr. Salkind has practiced neurosurgery in the Philadelphia area for approximately 25 years.
 He has also held professorships at leading teaching hospitals including the University of Pennsylvania Medical School and the Albert Einstein Medical Center.
 He has published multiple papers and been a guest lecturer at congresses worldwide.
 Dr Salkind is Trustee Emeritus of Temple University School of Medicine.
 He received his B.A. from the University of Pennsylvania (cum laude) and his M.D. from the Temple University School of Medicine.